apache/metron/metron-platform/metron-elasticsearch/README.md

 ## Using Metron with Elasticsearch 5.6.2

-With Elasticsearch 2.x, there is a requirement that all sensors templates have a nested alert field defined.
-This field is a dummy field, and will be obsolete in Elasticsearch 5.x.
+There is a requirement that all sensors templates have a nested alert field defined.
+This field is a dummy field.
 See [Ignoring Unmapped Fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-sort.html#_ignoring_unmapped_fields) for more information

 Without this field, an error will be thrown during ALL searches (including from UIs, resulting in no alerts being found for any sensor).
 This error will be found in the REST service's logs.